-What Can a Handyman Do in Paola, Kansas?
+What Can a Handyman Do Without a License in Paola, Kansas?

 Kansas does not have a single statewide “general contractor license” for ordinary handyman/remodel work; instead, contractor licensing/registration is primarily handled at the city/county level, and separate state boards cover certain trades (notably electrical).
 In Paola (Miami County), you should expect local contractor registration/permits for building work and separate licensing for regulated trades (electrical/plumbing/HVAC) through the authority that has jurisdiction (often the city/county or a regional code agency).